charathinksfriskismid/charathinksfriskismid/README.md

 ![image](https://user-images.githubusercontent.com/103019164/161684280-c07ce20b-01e5-4daa-99dd-2a3d7cb37ed5.png)
 hi youre probs from pt

-                                                        call me moe, jax or chara
+                                                        call me moe , chara , or toxic demigirl / omnisexual
-                         unlabled
-                         i like boys
-                         he/him
+                         she/they (he is fine)
                          black
                          english
                          stupid
+                         14
                             ponytown stuff

                                   do not copy or take inspo from me no covering me
                                    my style isnt emo stop bullyinfh me ☠️ you can interact
-                                     no 5 or 19 year olds pls ❗no dsmp i hate yall
+                                     no 5 or 30 year olds pls ❗no dsmp i hate yall
                                      ☑️ undertale, mlp, whateva